Audacy Inc. (AUD) Shares Up Despite Recent Market Volatility

 Wells Fargo gave a rating of “Equal Weight” to AUD, setting the target price at $3 in the report published on January 04th of the previous year.

-During the last 5 trading sessions, AUD fell by -35.37%, which changed the moving average for the period of 200-days by -93.52% in comparison to the 20-day moving average, which settled at $0.1576.
-In addition, Audacy Inc. saw -52.51% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AUD rose by +24.70%, which changed the moving average for the period of 200-days by -91.95% in comparison to the 20-day moving average, which settled at $0.1410.
+In addition, Audacy Inc. saw -44.60% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading